the society's projects

 Summer Picnic

-When summer is upon us here on the Sunshine Coast, members enjoy our annual picnic at a home, garden or park.
-In 2006 and 2007, The Society met at the Iris Griffith Interpretive Centre at Ruby Lake Lagoon Nature Reserve.
+In June, when summer arrives on the Sunshine Coast, members and friends enjoy our annual picnic at a home, garden or park.

-The PH&DWS then breaks for the summer season and we meet again in the autumn.
+The PH&DWS then breaks for the season and we meet again in September.

 Local Projects:

-Salmon Hatchery at Lions Park is an important and pioneering project.
-It was built by volunteers with funds donated from the Pacific Salmon Foundation, Daiwa, the Vancouver Firemen as well as help from the UFAWU and the Unemployment Insurance.
+The Salmon Hatchery at the Lions Park was an important and pioneering project.
+It was built by volunteers with funds donated from the Pacific Salmon Foundation, Daiwa, the Vancouver Firemen as well as help from the UFAWU.
 Personal donations were also a great help in the construction of the Hatchery.
 Thanks to the Pender Harbour Lions Club for the use of the site.
-Upper Anderson creek

-Billy Griffith, former Society president and local fisherman, is champion of the Salmon enhancement which focuses on Coho eggs from Anderson, Myers, Mixall and Haskins creeks.
-Salmon are raised and kept for up to a year, then released in the spring.
-Since 1998, habitat protection and restoration have been key as the salmon will spawn and multiply naturally only once the streams and riparian areas are protected and maintained.
+Billy Griffith, former Society president and local fisherman, was champion of the Salmon enhancement which focused on Coho eggs from Anderson, Myers, Mixall and Haskins creeks.
+Salmon were raised and kept for up to a year, then released in the spring.
+Due to the success of the hatchery, habitat protection and restoration, it has not been necessary to restock the local streams as there is now sufficient natural spawning for good returns every year.

 John Daly Regional Park

-In 1979, the PH&DWS was formed especially to create this park - thanks to the rallying efforts of Edith Iglauer and hard work by Bill McNaughton,.
+In 1979, the PH&DWS was formed especially to create this park - thanks to the rallying efforts of Edith Iglauer Daly and hard work by Bill McNaughton and others.
 The land was donated by Wilf Harper and the park was named in honour of our late friend and local fisherman John Daly.
 Their foresight helped protect the important Anderson Creek which runs through the Park to Oyster Bay.
-Anderson Creek is one of the largest salmon runs on the Sunshine Coast and salmon can be seen there every autumn.
+This is one of the largest salmon runs on the Sunshine Coast and salmon can be seen there every autumn.
 Salmon bring other wildlife to the park such as raccoons, bears, eagles, owls and hawks.
 The park is now managed by the Sunshine Coast Regional District.

 Garden Bay Marine Park